 Rabbit Hemorrhagic Disease Virus (RHDV)

-Canmore, Alberta has had its first case of Rabbit Hemorrhagic Disease verified.
+December 2022: Canmore, Alberta had its first case of Rabbit Hemorrhagic Disease verified.
 It is highly likely that it is spreading through Canmore's feral rabbit population.

 What is it?